 Along with the 30-year mortgage, AHFA’s Step Up program includes the option for down payment assistance of up to 4 percent or $10,000, whichever is less.
 The assistance funds are available through a 10-year second mortgage.
 You’ll be able to pay for both loans with a single payment each month.
 To qualify, you must be eligible for (and participating in) the Step Up first mortgage program.

 AHFA Affordable Income Subsidy Grant

-AHFA’s Affordable Income Subsidy Grant provides a grant of up to 1 percent of your mortgage to help you pay for closing costs.
+AHFA’s Affordable Income Subsidy Grant provides a grant of .5 or 1 percent of your mortgage, depending on your income.
 The grant is only available to those obtaining an HFA Advantage conventional loan.
 You can combine the grant with the Step Up down payment assistance, as well as a mortgage credit certificate, to maximize your savings.